severo/observable-to-standalone/bundle/STEP_BY_STEP.md

 The file size is 290KB, whereas the original bundle was 589KB and the transpiled one (with polyfills to support old browsers) was 593KB.

-The resulting code can be found in [joyplot/step5](./joyplot/step5/) directory.

 ### Step 6 - publish online

 In step 5, the final files are made available in the public/ directory, but